Roger L. Smerage

 AssociatePrint to PDF

 Roger L. Smerage focuses his practice on complex business and commercial litigation.
 He has experience representing financial services, telecommunications, technology, retail, and energy companies in state and federal courts, arbitration facilities, and administrative agencies.
 Such matters have involved tort claims, breach of contract claims, Racketeer Influenced and Corrupt Organizations Act claims, mortgage foreclosure proceedings, and real-estate-related disputes.
+Roger has also represented shareholders and members of small businesses in corporate disputes.
 Roger has represented clients in a range of appellate proceedings, as well, and has submitted briefs to the Massachusetts Appeals Court and the United States Courts of Appeals for the First, Second, and D.C.
 Circuits.
 He has also assisted in the preparation of briefs to the Massachusetts Supreme Judicial Court and the United States Supreme Court.

 Prior to joining Ruberto, Israel & Weiner, Roger practiced for over nine years at the Boston office of K&L Gates LLP.
 While attending Suffolk University Law School, he interned for Hon.
 William G. Young of the U.S. District Court for the District of Massachusetts and Hon.
 Robert J. McKenna, Jr. of the Boston Municipal Court.
 Roger was also a note editor of the Suffolk University Law Review.